Inveniem/nextcloud-azure-aks/kustomize/components/sftp-ws-server/README.md

 Nextcloud AKS deployment.

 ## Folder Contents
-This folder contains:
-- The source code for the NodeJS-based server application.
-- Dockerfile and publishing script for releasing the application as a Docker image in an Azure Container Registry.
-- A Kustomization add-on component for including the application in a Kustomize deployment overlay.
+This folder contains a Kustomization add-on component for including the application in a Kustomize deployment overlay.

 ## Using this Add-on
 ### Enabling the Add-on